Last updated: October 2021

 Leslie has been an advocate for congenital heart disease since 2006, advocating with Adult Congenital Heart Disease Association and Conquering CHD.

 Leslie Castro was a congenital heart disease survivor who was diagnosed in 1973 at the age of four months old with tricuspid atresia, pulmonary stenosis, and multiple other congenital heart defects.
 Basically, she was considered a single ventricle or half a functioning heart patient.
 In 1985, Leslie successfully had experimental open-heart surgery known as the Fontan procedure at the age of 12.
 Later, when Leslie was about 31 years old, she had another experimental open-heart surgery known as the Fontan procedure, Cox-Maze III procedure, and pacemaker implantation.
-In 2019, Leslie willingly accepted a hepatitis C heart donor organ from a 29-year-old female intravenous drug user.
+In 2019, Leslie accepted a hepatitis C heart donor organ from a 29-year-old female who had used intravenous drugs.

 Because the Fontan procedures were new, little is known about the outcomes for the children who received this surgery.
 After years of research, it was found that all single ventricle patients would end up with FALD or Fontan Associated Liver Disease.
 Leslie, like all other single ventricle patients, has FALD still today.